|Title:||Senior Woman Administrator|

 |Alma Mater:||Wisconsin Lutheran College 1981|

-In 2011-2012, Tullberg led WLC to its best season in program history as the Warriors reached the NCAA Tournament for the first time.
+In 2011-2012, Tullberg led WLC to its best season in program history as the Warriors reached the NCAA Tournament for the first time with a 17-11 overall record and a 10-1 conference season.
 Wisconsin Lutheran also captured its third conference championship, despite being picked to finish eighth in the league's preseason poll.
-The 2011 championship was the Warriors first since joining the NAC in 2006.
+The 2011 championship was the Warriors' first since joining the NACC in 2006.

-Not only did WLC win the 2011 regular season NAC championship, but the Warriors also brought home the 2012 NAC Team Tournament championship by defeating Edgewood College 5-3 in the title match.
+Not only did WLC win the 2011 regular season NACC championship, but the Warriors also brought home the 2012 NAC Team Tournament championship by defeating Edgewood 5-3 in the title match.

 During her seven seasons as an assistant coach under former head coach Dave Larson, the Warriors captured two Lake Michigan Conference titles and were runners-up three times.

-Tullberg was born August 22, 1961, in Appleton.
+Tullberg was born August 22, 1961 in Appleton.
 She and her husband, Keith, live in Milwaukee.
-They have two children, Joel, who lives in Lansing, Mich., and Hannah, who lives in Milwaukee.
+They have two children, Joel, who lives in Lansing, Michigan, and Hannah, who lives in Milwaukee.